noahsong-sdg/noahsong-sdg.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Proud recipient of the "Curious George" Award from summer science camp in 4th grade
+subtitle: Holder of the "Curious George" Award from 4th grade Science Camp

 profile:
   align: right